-To achieve the four necessary C’s, a well-designed format is needed to incorporate into the system.
+To achieve the four necessary Cs of onboarding, a well-designed format is needed to incorporate into the system.
 The organization management team needs to decide whether one on one personal interaction serves best or through other means.

-The newly hired employee should be told about his roles and responsibilities but along with that, it is necessary to tell him about the responsibilities every member of the organization.
-In this way, he can build up a sense of responsibility and develop team spirit.
-The goals and missions of the organization need to be explained in detail to the employee during the onboarding process.
+The newly hired employee should be told about his roles and responsibilities, but along with that, it is necessary to tell him about the responsibilities of every member of the organization.
+In this way, they can build up a sense of responsibility and develop team spirit.
+The organization’s goals and missions need to be explained in detail to the employee during the onboarding process.

-HR managers need to prepare a checklist for the process to ensure that no point remains uncovered or no segment of the organization remains unfamiliar to the newly hire.
+HR managers should prepare an onboarding checklist for the process to ensure that no point remains uncovered or no segment of the organization remains unfamiliar to the newly hired.